 Mainstream views assume phenomena develop through sequential, orderly, cumulative, hierarchical and universal pathways in clear and predictable stages.
 Emergent paradigms are complicated and messy, allowing for interconnection, a multitude of pathways, the influence of context, and the constant flux of change.
 The unexamined mind doesn’t tend to like complexity much – it seems scary and unpredictable.
 But, if this is they way it is, we will be better off if we can open to this ambiguity – and mindfulness can help us to do so.

 Through the practice of mindfulness, we can learn to embrace doubt without becoming distracted or overwhelmed by it.
-We begin to understand, through direct experience, the value in questioning our assumptions and we develop the courage to face the unknown with courage and humility.
+We begin to understand, through direct experience, the value in questioning our assumptions and we develop the courage to face the unknown with humility.
 Finally, mindfulness can help us trust in ourselves and others enough to offer the benefit of the doubt, to allow for mistakes, and to cultivate the compassion to forgive when we make an error.

 “Far from being a sign of intellectual inferiority, the capacity to err is crucial to human cognition.
 Far from being a moral flaw, it is inextricable from some of our most humane and honorable qualities: empathy, optimism, imagination, conviction, and courage.
 And far from being a mark of indifference or intolerance, wrongness is a vital part of how we learn and change.
 Thanks to error, we can revise our understanding of ourselves and amend our ideas about the world.” ― Kathryn Schulz, Being Wrong: Adventures in the Margin of Error